karltse12/Frequent-Itemsets-by-Apriori-SON-Algorithm-from-Scratch/README.md

 5) Use above function to find the frequent itemset for 7 datasets (T10I4D100K, T40I10D100K, chess, connect, mushroom, pumsb, pumsb_star) with sample size (1%/2%/5%/10%)

 6) Get the size of above frequent itemsets and compare

+# Implementation of SON algorithm

+1) Imported basic libraries random and numpy

+2) Define a global variable for threshold percentage, which determine whether the itemset is frequent or not.
+For example, if the threshold percentage I set is 1% (0.01), and the data size is 30000, that means when the itemset exist 300 times or more, than it will be classified as frequent

+3) Read lines for 7 datasets (T10I4D100K, T40I10D100K, chess, connect, mushroom, pumsb, pumsb_star), lines in each dataset will be stored in a list

+4) Write the function of the SON algorithm

+      i) The function contains 2 parameters – list of data and the number of chunk (I set 10 chunks)

+      ii) At the beginning, the function will divide the whole dataset in to certain number of chunks (let’s say 10).

+      iii) Calculate the chunk’s threshold by (whole_set_size * threshold_percent/ number of chunks) Calculate the whole data’s threshold by (whole_set_size * threshold_percent)

+      iv) 1st pass of SON algorithm: - Find local frequent doubleton by A-priori algorithm for each chunk (support > = chunk’s threshold) - Union all local frequent doubleton to form a list (candidate itemsets)

+      v) 2nd pass of SON algorithm: - count all the candidate itemsets (sum up all the support of that itemset from each chunk) - select those that have support>= whole data’s threshold as the frequent itemsets, in order to remove false positives

+5) Use above function to find the frequent itemset for 7 datasets (T10I4D100K, T40I10D100K, chess, connect, mushroom, pumsb, pumsb_star) with number of chunks = 10

+6) Get the size of above frequent itemsets and compare with those from the simple, randomized algorithm